Global Arts and Cultures

 Financing your education

-All admitted graduate students are considered for fellowships and assistantships.
-There is no application process to be considered for these awards.
+We consider all admitted graduate students for fellowships and assistantships.
+There is no additional application process for consideration.